Ensembl/ensembl-client/doc/architecture/decisions/0022-BLAST-input-parameters.md

 ## Context
 This document summarises different input parameters supported by Ensembl BLAST

-## Source
+### Source
-Most of the input parameters we use are the same as EBI Blast as we use their job dispatcher to run all our blast jobs. https://www.ebi.ac.uk/seqdb/confluence/pages/viewpage.action?pageId=94147939
+All BLAST input parameters (except Sensitivity) in Ensembl comes from EBI Blast as we use their job dispatcher to run all our blast jobs. https://www.ebi.ac.uk/seqdb/confluence/pages/viewpage.action?pageId=94147939

 [Available parameters in EBI Blast](https://wwwdev.ebi.ac.uk/Tools/services/rest/ncbiblast/parameters)

+## Decision
-## Preconfigured settings
+### Preconfigured settings

 Ensembl BLAST form allows users to choose settings that are pre-configured to do specific tasks.
 For BLAST searches, users can change the “Sensitivity” from “Normal” to the following: